Wellbeing Course for Students

-The Wellbeing Course for Post-Secondary Students (UniWellbeing) aims to provide free education and guidance on simple but effective cognitive behavioural techniques for managing depression and/or anxiety for post-secondary students in Saskatchewan.
-The Course helps students with thoughts, behaviours, and physical symptoms of depression and anxiety.
+The Wellbeing Course for Students aims to provide free education and guidance on simple but effective cognitive behavioural techniques for managing depression and/or anxiety for post-secondary students in Saskatchewan.

 ANSWERS